safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 👆 It will commit the changes with a custom commit message and push it to the Gitlab repo.
 This step is only dependent on the `merge-svn-to-git` stage.

-> :memo: Communication on Gitlab runner should be open to access SVN Team Server and Gitlab.
+> 📝 Communication on Gitlab runner should be open to access SVN Team Server and Gitlab.

 Whenever this pipeline is executed, it should be able to fetch the latest changes from Mendix Team Server and push them to the Gitlab repo.

-For the final stage, It can "Clean" the temp directories or docker images from the host.
+For the final stage, You can "Clean" the temp directories or docker images from the Gitlab runner server.

 ```yaml
 garbag-collector: